 Do not obstruct a sidewalk with a patio, at-grade dining area or outdoor seating area.
-The chairs in this picture encroach into the pedestrian path, highlighted in yellow.
+The pedestrian way in this diagram shows a clear path between the outdoor seating area and the streetlight.

 Simple metal and wood railings are appropriate.
 The railing should be mostly transparent.